What Is Independent Senior Living?

 What amenities do you offer?

-Will my loved one need to clean, do their own laundry, cook, etc.?
+Will I need to clean, do my own laundry, cook, etc.?

-How much can my loved one personalize my housing unit?
+How much can I personalize my housing unit?

-How much can my loved one expect for monthly costs?
+How much can I expect for monthly costs?

 Independent Senior Living Near Me